Maltese Dog - a Gift

 copyright and all rights reserved

-This was an enjoyable story to write, bringing back good memories of our time together with Noela.
+This was an enjoyable and cathartic story to write, bringing back good memories of our time together with Noela.